CoffeeSprout/ansible-role-barman/README.md

 Role Variables
 --------------

-    postgresql_version: 14
+Here are the variables available to configure the role:

-Barman requires the PostgreSQL client and sometimes server binaries.
+- `postgresql_version`: Barman requires the PostgreSQL client and sometimes server binaries.
 This specifies the default.
-We generally target the latest, but keep in mind that streaming replication only works within the major version of the server (IE you can only backup PostgreSQL 10 with 10) See: https://www.postgresql.org/docs/current/warm-standby.html#STANDBY-PLANNING
+We generally target the latest, but keep in mind that streaming replication only works within the major version of the server (i.e., you can only backup PostgreSQL 10 with 10).
+See: https://www.postgresql.org/docs/current/warm-standby.html#STANDBY-PLANNING

-    barman_user: barman

-The user under which barman runs
+- `barman_user`: The user under which Barman runs.

-    barman_config_directory: "/etc/barman.d"

-Where the server configs are stored usually overriden by platform vars
+- `barman_config_directory`: The directory where the server configs are stored, usually overridden by platform vars.

-    barman_home: "/user/barman"

-The barman home folder, usually overwritten by platform vars
+- `barman_home`: The Barman home folder, usually overwritten by platform vars.

-    barman_log_directory: "/var/log/barman"

-Where the cron and barman log are stored
+- `barman_log_directory`: The directory where the cron and Barman logs are stored.

-    barman_server: []
+- `barman_server`: A list of dictionaries containing Barman configurations.
+See example below.
+- `barman_default_global_configuration`: A dictionary containing default settings.
+- `barman_global_configuration`: Settings in this dictionary overwrite the `barman_default_global_configuration`.

 A list of dictionaries containing barman configurations; See example below